Criticism of Wikipedia: Skeptical bias

 In 2014, supporters of holistic healing and energy psychology began a Change.org petition asking for "true scientific discourse" on Wikipedia, complaining that "much of the information [on Wikipedia] related to holistic approaches to healing is biased, misleading, out-of-date, or just plain wrong".
 In response, Jimmy Wales said Wikipedia covers only works that are published in respectable scientific journals.

 Wikipedia has been accused of being biased against views outside of the scientific mainstream due to influence from the skeptical movement.
 Social scientist Brian Martin examined the influence of skeptics on Wikipedia by looking for parallels between Wikipedia entries and characteristic techniques used by skeptics, finding that the result "does not prove that Skeptics are shaping Wikipedia but is compatible with that possibility."

+Iain McGilchrist described Wikipedia as "appalling" in this regard, saying "it treats anything that is not already mainstream science as, quote, pseudoscience.
+So how is it going to get to be the science of the future, which it, sometimes, may well be! (...)
+Science has to evolve."

 Sexual content

-Wikipedia has been criticized for allowing graphic sexual content such as images and videos of masturbation and ejaculation as well as photos from hardcore pornographic films found on its articles.
+Wikipedia was criticized in 2008 for allowing graphic sexual content such as images and videos of masturbation and ejaculation as well as photos from hardcore pornographic films found on its articles.
 Child protection campaigners say graphic sexual content appears on many Wikipedia entries, displayed without any warning or age verification.

 The Wikipedia article Virgin Killer—a 1976 album from German heavy metal band Scorpions—features a picture of the album's original cover, which depicts a naked prepubescent girl.
 In December 2008, the Internet Watch Foundation, a nonprofit, nongovernment-affiliated organization, added the article to its blacklist, criticizing the inclusion of the picture as "distasteful".
 As a result, access to the article was blocked for four days by most Internet service providers in the United Kingdom.
 Seth Finkelstein writing for The Guardian argues that the debate over the album cover masks a structural lack of accountability on Wikipedia, in particular when it comes to sexual content.
 For example, the deletion by Wikipedia co-founder Jimmy Wales of images of lolicon versions of the character Wikipe-tan created a minor controversy on the topic.
 The deletion was taken as endorsement of the non-lolicon images of Wikipe-tan, which Wales later had to explicitly deny: "I don't like Wikipe-tan and never have."
 Finkelstein sees Wikipedia as composed of fiefdoms, which makes it difficult for the Wikipedia community to deal with such issues, and sometimes necessitates top-down intervention.
+The prevalence of displayed unexpected pornographic content when porn-unrelated search terms are entered on the connected site Wikimedia Commons is also a subject of criticism.